artifex404/wp-power-stats/readme.txt

 * Fixes top posts permalink empty link

 = 1.1 =
-* New feature: added a statistic widget
+* Added a statistic widget
-* New feature: added a setting page
+* Added a setting page
-* New feature: added a setting to exclude hits from administrators and bots
+* Added a setting to exclude hits from administrators and bots
-* Improvement: added support for Wordpress starting from version 3.3
+* Added support for Wordpress starting from version 3.3
 * Fixes Wordpress multisite plugin installation
 * Fixes overview layout bug